Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 review pricing recommendations, and view promotion impacts in terms of additional sales and margins.

-### Seeing your data
+### Examining your data

 Even before you begin to analyze your data, it may be useful to simply look at it.
-The solution dashboard contains two panes for descriptive analysis.
+The Power BI solution dashboard contains two panes for descriptive analysis.

-The Time Series tab allows you to see the data in time, filtering down to products, sites, channel, segments and time periods.
+The Time Series tab allows you to see the data over time, filtering down to products, sites, channel, segments and time periods.
 * Actual sales time series, filterable by category hierarchy, site, and channel
 ![Time series tab](../images/dashboard_time_series.png)

-The DemandVsPrice tab shows the simplest possible (and inaccurate) method of estimating price elasticity.
+The Demand-vs-Price tab shows the simplest possible (and inaccurate) method of estimating price elasticity.
 We plot demand versus price and obtain downward sloping lines expressing how demand decreases with increasing price.
 Again, the full complement of filters is available.